XoriieInpottn/pfenet-pytorch/README.md

 # PFENet

-This is the implementation of paper [**PFENet: Prior Guided Feature Enrichment Network for Few-shot Segmentation**](http://arxiv.org/abs/2008.01449).
+This is the implementation of the good work [**PFENet: Prior Guided Feature Enrichment Network for Few-shot Segmentation**](http://arxiv.org/abs/2008.01449).

-The official implementation is [here](https://github.com/dvlab-research/PFENet).
+Based on this paper, we rewrite the code for **training efficiency** and **better code reuse**.
+Thanks to the [official implementation](https://github.com/dvlab-research/PFENet).

 ## Dataset